 HOW WAS THE HOUSTON BLUES SOCIETY STARTED?

 How was the Houston Blues Society started?
 And why I am taking time out from my music and family life to clarify HBS's modest origins?
 Well, the truth is there are all sorts of silly stories and fibs out there that myself and a few others who are no longer with us might consider a disservice to the organization itself given it began as a historical preservation society to bring attention to Houston's underrepresented contribution to blues music.
 The myths and untruths also misdirect reality and neglect the people who in fact sacrificed taking time, effort and in some cases hard earned money to get HBS off the ground.
-WE did this before the internet so it was a lot of hard grunt work.
+We did this before the internet so it was a lot of hard grunt work.

 As a blues musician and a person who has dedicated my whole life to playing this music, I never really took to BS or anything which wasn't genuine or authentic.
-The pretense surrounding the music industry turned me off because I wanted what I did to be real.
+The pretense surrounding the music industry always turned me off because I wanted what I did to be real.
 I always felt a blues musician needed to walk through the vortex of authenticity by searching out the real cats.
 I was inspired to come to a big city to play blues just like my harmonica heroes Charlie Musslewhite, Paul Butterfield and Paul Oscher - white guys who went to the Chicago clubs searching for opportunities to play deep blues I did that by performing and recording with the likes of Grady Gaines, Joe Hughes, Johnny Copeland, Uncle John Turner and literally many others.
 So starting from the top, if you cared about blues history and integrity, you would want the real honest to goodness story on how HBS got off the ground.
 I don't see how a genuine blues lover could accept anything less.

-First, prior to HBS's beginnings, there was a lot going on in the 1980s that led to the creation.
+First, prior to HBS's beginnings, there was a lot going on in the 1980s that led to its creation.
 It wasn't done in a vacuum.
 It wasn't one person's vision.
 It wasn't in any way an original idea.
 And I promise no one in Houston knew exactly what the 100 plus blues societies that sprung up the 80s were doing except musicians who travelled.

 In or around 1990, former Johnny Winter drummer Uncle John Turner dba'd the name Houston Blues Society.
 Unk was a smart man who knew blues history better than most and he lived his whole life as a working professional musician.
 But he wasn't part of the three people who started the process of the current organization.
 All he did was dba the name because he travelled as drummer for Mike Morgan and Crawl out of Dallas and also with former Houston guitar slinger Alan Haynes among others so he worked the industry where blues societies hired bands to perform, publishing newsletters promoting the artists and put them up for the night while they performed.
 Some blues societies had their own blues festivals but almost all hired bands and promoted them.
 Former KPFT Sunday morning dee jay Ertell Jackson had been trying to start his Texas Blues Association but it never got anywhere.
-WE did try to include him but he never participated so I don't know much about what he wanted to do.
+We did try to include him but he never participated so I don't know much about what he wanted to do.

 The same goes for Johnny Clyde Copeland, Joe Guitar Hughes and Jimmy T99 Nelson.
 I worked for Joe who was best friends with Johnny and they were highly aware blues societies were a huge and growing driver in the industry around 1992.
 T99 Nelson was regularly sponsored by the Columbus Blues Alliance because he was close friends with Christine Kitrell, a blues vocalist who recorded with Federal he toured with in the 50s with Johnny Ace.
 She settled in Columbus later in life but she and Jimmy stayed in touch.
 When I was researching how to put a blues society together, Jimmy personally gave me a few Columbus Blues Alliance newsletters, which were used as a model to create our own.